gayatrirajgor/SEI-Project-1/README.md

 ```

 ### Collisions
 When the player collides with the hoover, a life is lost and the function `checkForLives()` is invoked.
-The player is then sent back to the starting positon.
+The player is then sent back to the starting position.
 The `checkForLives()` function determines how many lives are remaining, and if the lives count equals zero, the game ends and an alert appears, informing the player of their score.

 ### Special Food
-When the player enters a cell that contains a class of treat, 20 points is added to the score and the treat class is removed from that cell.
+When the player enters a cell that contains a class of treats, 20 points are added to the score and the treat class is removed from that cell.
 I also added sound each time a treat had been eaten.

 ```js
 function removeTreat(){